AlexJGood/swaggerton/README.md

 ![swagger ui](_images/swagger-ui.png)

 You might notice that there are no descriptions of what the API will do.
-In the next section we will explore adding more meta data around your API's.
+In the next section we will explore adding more metadata around your API's.

-## "Decorating" the project to get good description in the swagger UI
+## "Decorating" the project to get good descriptions in the swagger UI

 You will notice that there are no descriptions displayed or even a name associated to the operation.

-In order to descriptions we have to tell Swashbuckle to pick descriptions from somewhere.
+In order to have descriptions we have to tell Swashbuckle how to pick them out.
 Swashbuckle supports using descriptions from XML comment documentation.
 Below is the code snippet that tells Swashbuckle to use comments as descriptions in the Swagger file.

 ```
             services.AddSwaggerGen(c =>